-7.3 New plantings since November 2005 have not replaced primary forest or any area required to maintain or enhance one or more High Conservation Values.

-- 7.3.1 There shall be evidence that no new plantings have replaced primary forest, or any area required to maintain or enhance one or more High Conservation Values (HCVs), since November 2005.
-New plantings shall be planned and managed to best ensure the HCVs identified are maintained and/or enhanced (see Criterion 5.2). - 7.3.2 A comprehensive HCV assessment, including stakeholder consultation, shall be conducted prior to any conversion or new planting.
+Indicator/Guidance Guidance for Smallholders Laws, Conventions and Treaties Criteria 7.3: New plantings since November 2005 have not replaced primary forest or any area required to maintain or enhance one or more High Conservation Values Indicators Guidance for scheme managers National Legislation 7.3.1 There shall be evidence that no new plantings Scheme managers must ensure that this criterion is have replaced primary forest, or any area applied to scheme smallholdings. required to maintain or enhance one or more High Conservation Values (HCVs), since November 2005.
+New plantings shall be planned and managed to best ensure the HCVs identified are maintained and/or enhanced (see Criterion 5.2).
+7.3.2 A comprehensive HCV assessment, including stakeholder consultation, shall be conducted prior to any conversion or new planting.
 This shall include a land use change analysis to determine changes to the vegetation since November 2005.
-This analysis shall be used, with proxies, to indicate changes to HCV status. - 7.3.3 Dates of land preparation and commencement shall be recorded. - 7.3.4 An action plan shall be developed that describes operational actions consequent to the findings of the HCV assessment, and that references the grower's relevant operational procedures (see Criterion 5.2). - 7.3.5 Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihood resulting from proposed operations, shall be identified in consultation with the communities and incorporated into HCV assessments and management plans (see Criterion 5.2).

-For 7.3.1: Evidence should include historical remote sensing imagery which demonstrates that there has been no conversion of primary forest or any area required to maintain or enhance one or more HCV.
+This analysis shall be used, with proxies, to indicate changes to HCV status.
+7.3.3 Dates of land preparation and commencement shall be recorded.
+7.3.4 An action plan shall be developed that describes operational actions consequent to the findings of the HCV assessment, and that references the grower's relevant operational procedures (see Criterion 5.2).
+7.3.5 Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihood resulting from proposed operations, shall be identified in consultation with the communities and incorporated into HCV assessments and management plans (see Criterion 5.2).
+Guidance Guidance for independent smallholders International Legislation For 7.3.1: Evidence should include historical Group managers must ensure that this criterion is remote sensing imagery which demonstrates applied to group smallholdings.
+This criterion also that there has been no conversion of primary forest or any area required to maintain or enhance one or more HCV.
 Satellite or aerial photographs, land use maps and vegetation maps should be used to inform the HCV assessment.